myst729/Vuelog/userdata/posts/2016/how-to-add-a-post-or-page.md

 - But be warned, at least keep the metadata delimiter (default value: `---`) there.
 Or maybe you’ll run into a parse error.
 - For better maintain your writings, I recommend you leave some metadata.
 - If your post is very long and you just want to show an excerpt in the category view, add an excerpt delimiter (default value: `<!-- more -->`) in the content.
 Anything after the excerpt delimiter is only available in the post view.
+- If your post is very long and you want split it into multiple parts to avoid a super long web page, add an content delimiter (default value: `<!-- next -->`) in the content.
+Each delimiter generates a new part of content.

 ### How to write a page?